isaiahelixir1/isaiahelixer1.github.io/docs/06-Power-Budget/Power.md

 The system power supply is therefore significantly oversized, ensuring stable operation even with multiple connected subsystems.

-# Section F – Power Budget Methodology (Required Explanation)
+# Section F – Power Budget Methodology

 The power budget was constructed using a system-level worst-case analysis approach, rather than only considering the local subsystem.